 |Odds||Implied win probability||Wager amount||To win|

 Unlike the moneyline wagers above, these games now have both a reasonable ROI and implied win probability.
-The puck line is a good bet if you think the Canucks will defeat the Kraken by two goals or more.
+The puck line is a good bet if you think the Canucks will defeat the Sharks by two goals or more.

 When comparing the moneyline to the puck line in the Oilers example, it's more of a question of risk tolerance.
 If you prefer a lower wager and a higher payout, the moneyline makes more sense.